mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+January 19, 2022
+- Introduce Labtainers on the Azure cloud.
+See the Student Guide for details on how to use this.

 January 3, 2022
 - Revise setuid-env lab to add better assessment; simlab testing and avoid sighup in the printenv child.
 - Fix assessment goal count directive to exclude result tag values of false.